OpenTermsArchive/terms-types/README.md

-# terms-types
+# Terms Types

-This repository contains a database of document types related to terms (agreement, policy, guidelines, …) that can be associated with a service.
+This repository contains a database of types of terms of service (“agreement”, “policy”, “guidelines”…) under which a service is delivered.

-It aims to unify the different names that services may give to similar documents to enable cross-services comparison.
+It aims at unifying the many names that services give to similar documents to enable comparison of terms across services no matter how they are named by their provider.

 ## Installation